-The vast majority of people that we help to start their own boss are more Joe Bloggs than Steve Jobs - but what they achieve is no less impressive.
-And starting their business hasn’t meant giving up secure jobs, looking after family members, or taking huge risks.
+The vast majority of people we help to start their own boss are more Joe Bloggs than Steve Jobs.
+What they achieve though, is no less impressive.
+Starting their own business hasn’t meant giving up secure jobs, looking after family members, or taking huge risks.

-Think hairdressers, dog walkers, crafters, fitness instructors, IT consultants, retailers, plumbers and electricians - these are just some of the business ideas we’ve seen started alongside other jobs, caring responsibilities, and studying.
+Think hairdressers, dog walkers, fitness instructors, IT consultants, retailers, plumbers and electricians.
+These are just some of the business ideas we’ve seen started alongside other jobs, caring responsibilities, and studying.

-Supporting these entrepreneurs is something we are incredibly proud of.
-That’s why in 2019 we’re making it our mission to break down the barriers that often hold budding entrepreneurs back from fulfilling their dreams and ambitions.
+So, in 2019 we’re making it our mission to break down the barriers that often hold entrepreneurs back from fulfilling their dreams and ambitions.